R9n/error-sanitizer/README.md

 The method **addVariableToBlackList** receive as argument an property that will be removed from the next errors messages.

+The method **removeFromBlacklist** receive as argument an property that will be removed from the blacklist.
+In other words, will be displayed in the next errors messages.

 The **sanitizeErrors** method is the midleware itself, and should be used after all routes of your api.

 #### Example